-Torpedo Level is one of the types of spirit level that combines framing square and line-level.
+Torpedo Level is one of the types of spirit levels that combines framing square and line levels.

 The level’s body comprises either plastic or metal, and it includes two or three tube vials.
-That tubes or vials mainly hold yellowish-green additives, and they are used to define the surface level.
+The tubes or vials mainly hold yellowish-green additives, and they are used to define the surface level.

 Chisel construction tools are commonly practiced in woodwork & this is very beneficial for removing the concrete bumps or wastes of hard concrete, i.e., excess concrete in the hardened surface.